-La gigue en souvenir makes the past come alive through a journey into traditional dance from Québec.
-Three couples dance on the music of Les Charbonniers de l’enfer with exhilarating energy and vigour, reinventing the folk tradition of the “gigue” in a contemporary fashion.
-This dance becomes a bridge between past and present and an ode to this most expressive of heritage.
-Join us for this rich and invigorating experience – and don’t hesitate to tap your feet as you watch the interpreters soar!
+La gigue en souvenir makes the past come alive through a journey inspired by the energy, the complexity and the vigour of the traditional dance from Québec.
+Six dancers perform on the music of Les Charbonniers de l’enfer, reinventing the folk tradition of the “gigue” in a contemporary fashion.
+This dance, created by Sylvie Bouchard (with Mélissandre Tremblay-Bourassa for the final section) becomes a bridge between past and present and an ode to this most expressive of heritage.
+Join us for this rich and invigorating experience.

 - Choreography: Sylvie Bouchard